longshine/Mina.NET/README.md

 Mina.NET
 ========

-.NET implementation of [Apache MINA] (http://mina.apache.org/)
+.NET implementation of [Apache MINA] (http://mina.apache.org/).
+I like the ideas in it, simple yet functional, but I failed to find one in .NET, finally I created one.

 Mina.NET is a network application framework which helps users develop high performance and high scalability network applications easily.
-It provides an abstract event-driven asynchronous API over various transports such as TCP/IP via async socket.
+It provides an abstract event-driven asynchronous API over various transports such as TCP/IP via **async socket**.

 Mina.NET is often called: